Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

-At each time step $t$, the agent observes the current system state $s_t$ (comprising data arrival rate, queue length, etc.).
-To encourage exploration in the continuous action space, Ornstein-Uhlenbeck (OU) noise $\mathcal{N}_t$ is added to the deterministic action generated by the Actor (Line 6).
-The resulting action $a_t$ is clipped to the valid range $[\alpha_{\min}, \alpha_{\max}]$ and executed as the filtering threshold vector $\boldsymbol{\alpha}_t$.
-The system then transitions to $s_{t+1}$ and returns a reward $r_t$.
-This transition tuple $(s_t, a_t, r_t, s_{t+1})$ is stored in buffer $\mathcal{B}$ with maximal priority to ensure it is replayed frequently in the early stages.
+At each time step $t$, the agent observes the current system state $s_t$.
+To traverse the continuous action space effectively, we inject temporally correlated noise $\mathcal{N}_t$ (via the OU process) into the deterministic action generated by the Actor.
+The resultant action $a_t$ is clipped to the valid operational range $[\alpha_{\min}, \alpha_{\max}]$ and applied as the filtering threshold vector $\boldsymbol{\alpha}_t$.
+The system subsequently transitions to state $s_{t+1}$ and returns a scalar reward $r_t$.
+This transition tuple $(s_t, a_t, r_t, s_{t+1})$ is stored in $\mathcal{B}$ with maximal priority, ensuring its inclusion in the initial optimization iterations.